-Updated on 10/9/18.
 It’s a question that most Disney vacation discussions start with: How many days should we spend in each park?
 Of course, some vacations don’t lend themselves to the luxury of getting to pick exactly how many days you can spend where.
 Budgets, time and other various aspects come into play when planning a vacation.
-Still, guests would like to give themselves an adequate amount of time to see most attractions and some details.
+Still, guests would like to give themselves an adequate amount of time to see most attractions along with the finer details.

-If you do have a limited amount of time, I really recommend using Touring Plans and the Unofficial Guide to Disney World.
-They have plans that will maximize the amount guests can see and do in a Disney Park in just a day (or two, depending on the plan you follow) and I know most people don’t have unending vacations, unfortunately.
-Their plans truly work and are a great guide to follow.
+If you do have a limited amount of time, I really recommend using our itineraries as well as a number of other great sites park itineraries.
+I do not recommend using the Disney Genie itinerary at this point in time.
+Our plans will maximize the amount guests can see and do in a Disney Park in just a day (or two, depending on the plan you follow) and I know most people don’t have unending vacations.
+We could all use one after the last couple of years though!

 Without further ado, here are my recommendations on how much time to spend in each Disney Park (within reason, if I had no responsibilities and endless money I’d spend most of my time there, obviously).
-We’ll start on the best (I mean, west) coast first, then to Disney World before finishing with Tokyo Disney Resort.
+We’ll start on the west coast first, then to Walt Disney World before finishing with Tokyo Disney Resort.

 Disneyland – 2 Days

 The only U.S. park on this list that I seriously considered giving more than 2 days.
 There is an incredible amount to see here.
-You could probably hit all of Disneyland’s E-Ticket attractions in one day (again, probably) but that would all you would have time for.
+You could probably hit all of Disneyland’s E-Ticket attractions in one day (again, probably) but that would be all you would have time for.
 If you do that, and skip a second day, you will definitely be missing out on Disneyland’s charm.
 There are strolls around New Orleans Square, rides on riverboats, dozens of foods to try, and history to explore.
-Melissa and I spent a little over 3 days here on our last trip and we still didn’t get to everything we wanted to see.
+I spend multiple days per week in this park usually and I still don’t think I’ve seen it all.
 Do the big attractions because they are great but don’t forget to slow down and enjoy the parts of Disneyland that make it so unique.
 As an aside, I recommend spending two evenings in this park, as well.
-Do Fantasmic! one night and Remember… Dreams Come True (fireworks show) the other night.
+Do Fantasmic! one night and the firework show, which is usually only showing on the weekends, the other night.

-When this park first opened, spending half of a day here would do but since renovation of basically the entire park, the quality here has really gone up.
-If you really pushed yourself you could see everything in one day, but I like to take my time so that’s why it gets the extra half a day.
-There’s a pretty decent number of E-Ticket attractions here (Radiator Springs Racers, Soarin’, California Screamin’, Grizzly River Run, Toy Story Midway Mania, Tower of Terror) and then quite a few other attractions to see.
+When this park first opened, spending half of a day here would do but since the renovation of basically the entire park, the quality here has gone up.
+There’s a decent number of E-Ticket attractions here including Radiator Springs Racers, Guardians of the Galaxy – Mission: BREAKOUT! and IncrediCoaster.
 In California Adventure’s first go-around, it seemed that they didn’t quite understand the value of having beautiful areas to explore.
-Now, that has been remedied with the addition of Cars Land, Buena Vista Street, and Grizzly Peak.
+The park still isn’t quite there but Cars Land, Buena Vista Street, and Grizzly Peak are all pretty areas to explore.
 Pixar Pier is an interesting area, although somewhat weak thematically, and I always enjoy being down by the water.
 World of Color is a must-see but so is Cars Land at dusk.
-You can typically do both in one day but that will take up a chunk of time so that’s another reason to add a half day here.
-For the record, If you only had 3 days at Disneyland Resort I’d probably spend 2 at Disneyland and 1 at California Adventure if there was no park-hopper.
+You can typically do both in one day but you may have to be strategic.
+The lack of interesting areas to explore keeps this park away from adding a half day.

 Magic Kingdom is like Disneyland in that there is a ton to see.
 There are several shows and parades that you shouldn’t miss.
-The sheer number of attractions here is what drives this park.
-Like Disneyland, there are beautifully themed areas here that could be explored for a whole day by themselves.
+The sheer number of attractions here is what drives this park, although they aren’t quite as interesting as Disneyland’s.
+There are a few beautifully themed areas that could be explored in great depth.
 This is also the most crowded park at Disney World so it’s likely that you’ll be running into more crowds.
-Two days in Magic Kingdom is about the perfect amount of time, in my opinion.
-You give yourself time to explore Liberty Square and other parts of the park as well as ride all of the famed attractions.
+For now, I’m giving the park a day and a half but I do think it’s closer to 2 days than it is to 1, especially if you’re trying to see the entertainment (which you should be).
+Give yourself time to explore Liberty Square and other parts of the park as well as ride all of the famed attractions.

 Animal Kingdom – 1.5 Days

-The next two are probably my most controversial picks.
+The one is probably my most controversial pick.
 I could spend 2 days in Animal Kingdom, no problem.
 A lot of people could spend a day there and then be done with it.
 Even though I’m always right about everything, I’ll compromise here and go with a day and a half with a strong lean towards adding more time.
 Now, it’s not going to take much time to get the big attractions done here.
-Go close to opening, have a fastpass for Flight of Passage (and if not then Everest), get on Kilimanjaro Safaris, ride Everest, and then go over to Dinosaur and then you have most of the must-see rides done.
-But, there are several shows that shouldn’t be missed in Festival of the Lion King and Finding Nemo: The Musical.
-There’s also the underrated Flights of Wonder.
-There are animal-viewing trails to walk on.
-There are beautiful areas to explore (pretty much everywhere except for DinoLand).
-With the addition of Pandora – World of Avatar, Rivers of Light and tons of entertainment, this park could use a full 2 days but you can complete everything in a day and a half fairly easily.
+Go close to opening and ride Flight of Passage (and if not then Everest), get on Kilimanjaro Safaris, ride Everest, and then go over to Dinosaur and then you have most of the must-see rides done.
+But, there are several shows that shouldn’t be missed in Festival of the Lion King and Disney KiteTails.
+There are animal-viewing trails to walk on and beautiful areas to explore (pretty much everywhere except for DinoLand).
+I like most of the restaurants in Animal Kingdom, as well!
+With the addition of Pandora – World of Avatar, Tree of Life Awakenings and tons of entertainment, this park could use a full 2 days but you can complete everything in a day and a half fairly easily.
 But, if that means you are missing out on slowly wandering the trails and details of Animal Kingdom then you are missing the point of the park.